East Tanjung Jabung Regency

 East Tanjung Jabung Regency is a regency of Jambi Province, Indonesia.
 It is located on the island of Sumatra.
 The regency was created on 4 October 1999 by the division of the then Tanjung Jabung Regency into eastern and western halves.
-It now has an area of 5,087.07 km^{2} and had a population of 205,272 at the 2010 census and 229,813 at the 2020 census; the official estimate as at mid 2024 was 244,905 (comprising 124,922 males and 119,983 females).
+It now has an area of 5,087.07 km^{2} and had a population of 205,272 at the 2010 census and 229,813 at the 2020 census; the official estimate as of mid 2025 was 247,537 (comprising 126,162 males and 121,375 females).
 The regency's administrative capital lies at the town of Muara Sabak, a riverine port near the mouth of the Berbak River.

 Administrative districts

-The regency is divided into eleven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census. together with the official estimates as at mid 2024.
+The regency is divided into eleven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census. together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 73 rural desa and 20 urban kelurahan), and its post code.